jasonclairsoftware/Portfolio/README.md

 ## TODO:: List

-I wish to move the Featured projects to the projects componemt.
+I wish to move the components to pages and components folders I wish to move the Featured projects to the projects componemt.
 I wish to add canvas animations to the portrait on the home page I wish to change the overall font of the project